ipspace/netlab/docs/module/lag.md

 links:
 - lag:
    members: [h1-s1,h1-s2]
-   mlag: True
 - lag:
    members: [h1-s1,h1-s2]
-   mlag: True

 # Inter-switch peer link(s) for MLAG sync
 - lag:
-   members: [s1-s2]  # Note that multiple physical links are allowed here mlag.peergroup: 1 # (also) used to derive a unique MAC address for this group of MLAG peers
+   members: [s1-s2]    # Note that multiple physical links are allowed here mlag.peerlink: True # (also) used to derive a unique MAC address for this group of MLAG peers